kmarusek/1010/wp-content/plugins/microblog-poster/readme.txt

 * wordpress blog - Auto publish to another blog.

-The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
+The idea behind **Microblog Poster** is to promote your wordpress blog and reach more people through social networks.
 There's a general agreement in the SEO community that social signals strengthen your blog's page rank and authority.
-**MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
-You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".
+**Microblog Poster** is simply an intermediary between your blog and your own social network accounts.
+You'll never see "posted by Microblog Poster" in your updates, you'll see "posted by your own App name" or simply "by API".

-**MicroblogPoster** in few words:
+**Microblog Poster** in few words:

 - Auto publish to social media networks your new blog content
 - Auto publish old posts, tweet old posts